|

 Place the extract near a sunny window for warmth.
 The temperature in your kitchen is going to determine the length of time this will take to properly extract and be ready for use.

 If you are a bit on the impatient side, opt to make your batches during the summer months.
 I find making it in the summer, I can have vanilla extract in about 2 months.
-Getting into the routine of restocking your vanilla extract batches during those hot months of the year.
+If you can, get into the routine of restocking your vanilla extract batches during those hot months of the year.
 It will have you enjoying your vanilla extract a lot sooner if you plan accordingly.

 Ways To Use